soffes/blog/published/2009-02-19-counting-to-infinity/counting-to-infinity.markdown

 ---
-title: Counting to Infinity
+tags:
-categories: quote
+- quote
 ---

+# Counting to Infinity

 > Chuck Norris has counted to infinity, twice.